THE VALUE OF A LOAN-OUT CORPORATION

 The answer to this question comes down to one main issue – COST vs. BENEFIT.

 There are various COSTS involved in establishing a loan-out corporation including legal fees to set up the corporation and related state and federal filing fees (one time out-of-pocket expenses) plus annual expenses for legal and accounting fees, as well as payroll and corporate income taxes.
 You will also pay Social Security and Medicare on those earnings (since you are now a self-employed person) and that can be more than 15%.
 For some of these issues, there is a big difference between setting up your corporation as an S corp and setting up as an LLC.

 The newest and most compelling reason child actors are incorporating more than ever before is taxes.
-As an employee of a production company/studio you are the recipient of W-2 income and most employee-related business expenses, such as commissions, union dues, head shots, travel expenses, etc., are no longer deductible on a personal tax return.
+As an employee of a production company/studio you are the recipient of W-2 income and most employee-related business expenses, such as commissions, union dues, self-taping equipment, travel expenses, etc., are no longer deductible on a personal tax return.
 With a corporation, most business expenses are deductible.
 There are other benefits too: a corporation can set up an IRA or pension plan, saving significant tax dollars.
 It should also be noted that the standard of proof on a personal tax return can, at times, be greater than on a corporate tax return.
 In other words, the IRS generally respects the deductions of a corporation.

 Of course, all of these benefits do come with a price – the COSTS.
 The costs involved with having a corporation also fall into three basic categories, initial legal fees, ongoing accounting/legal fees, and taxes.
 Initial legal fees (including State filing fees) to set up a corporation should run between $1,500 – $2,000, but there may be additional fees for the preparation of an employment agreement between you and your corporation.